 Shake Weight Workout for Arms, Shoulders and Chest

 Warning!
-For your own safety, under no circumstances, should you buy or use the Shake Weight before reading this article to the very end.
-Although Shake Weight workouts can work wonders for your arms, shoulders and chest, the question is: How to use the Shake Weight safely and most effectively to avoid disappointment and injury.
+For your own safety, under no circumstances should you buy or use the Shake Weight before reading this article to the very end.
+Although Shake Weight workouts may work wonders for your arms, shoulders and chest, the question is: How to use the Shake Weight safely and most effectively to avoid disappointment and injury.

 The problem is that any fad used dumbly as an exclusive exercise method is bound to fail the customer.
 There is more to toning your arms, chest and shoulders than being made to vigorously shake a phallic object, as you well know.
 Before muscle toning can have any beneficial effect, the base structure, the skeleton, has to be well aligned.
 Building muscle on a poor structure causes damage.
 You might aggravate your aches and pains, perhaps even injure yourself.
 The customer then blames the piece of equipment and discards it.
 Bye, bye Shake Weight, go and join all your fad siblings on the scrap heap.